-Athens Bible School is operated by individuals on the Board of Directors and in administration who are members of the church of Christ.
+Athens Bible School is operated by individuals on the Board of Directors and Administration who are faithful members of the church of Christ.
 It is supported by tuition, fees, fundraising activities, and private donations.
 Contributions from congregations are neither solicited nor accepted.